danieltskv/DTGoogleStaticMaps/README.md

 }];
 ```

 You can use `DTStaticMapDownloader` to download the image, or — use the `endpoint` method in the `DTStaticMapRequest` class to get the request's URL object.
-You can then download the image with a preferred library (such as [SDWebImage](https://github.com/rs/SDWebImage/)).
-For Example:
+You can then download the image with a preferred library.
+For Example (using [SDWebImage](https://github.com/rs/SDWebImage/)):
 ```objective-c
 [imageView sd_setImageWithURL:[request endpoint]];
 ```